yatsu/fixture-injection/packages/jasmine-fixture-injection/README.md

 ## Limitations

+* `done()` is not available to define asynchronous tests; Use async/await instead
-Don't use transpiler plugins/settings which modifiy function arguments such as [transform-async-to-generator plugin](https://babeljs.io/docs/en/babel-plugin-transform-async-to-generator) for Babel because fixture-injection parses the argument names at runtime to determine which fixtures to inject.
+* Don't use transpiler plugins/settings which modifiy function arguments such as [transform-async-to-generator plugin](https://babeljs.io/docs/en/babel-plugin-transform-async-to-generator) for Babel because fixture-injection parses the argument names at runtime to determine which fixtures to inject.

 ## Examples